What is permanent seed brachytherapy?

-If you have a catheter, it will usually be removed before you wake up.
-Or it may be left in for a few hours until you are fully awake, and taken out before you go home.
+If you have a catheter, it will usually be removed before you wake up but it may be left in for a few hours until you are fully awake.
+Very rarely, you might go home with your catheter and have to return within a few days to have it removed.
 Having the catheter removed may be uncomfortable, but it shouldn’t be painful.

 Your doctor or nurse will give you any medicines that you need at home.
 These may include drugs to help you urinate, such as tamsulosin, and antibiotics to prevent infection.

 You may have some pain or bleeding from the area where the needles were put in.
 You can take pain-relieving drugs, such as paracetamol, for the first few days if you need to.

 When to call your doctor, nurse or radiographer